Pluto: Rotation

 Pluto's rotation period, its day, is equal to 6.387 Earth days.
-Like Uranus, Pluto rotates on its "side" in its orbital plane, with an axial tilt of 120°, and so its seasonal variation is extreme; at its solstices, one-fourth of its surface is in continuous daylight, whereas another fourth is in continuous darkness.
+Like Uranus and 2 Pallas, Pluto rotates on its "side" in its orbital plane, with an axial tilt of 120°, and so its seasonal variation is extreme; at its solstices, one-fourth of its surface is in continuous daylight, whereas another fourth is in continuous darkness.
 The reason for this unusual orientation has been debated.
-Research from the University of Arizona has suggested that it may be due to the way that a body's spin will always adjust to minimise energy.
+Research from the University of Arizona has suggested that it may be due to the way that a body's spin will always adjust to minimize energy.
 This could mean a body reorienting itself to put extraneous mass near the equator and regions lacking mass tend towards the poles.
 This is called polar wander.

 According to a paper released from the University of Arizona, this could be caused by masses of frozen nitrogen building up in shadowed areas of the dwarf planet.
 These masses would cause the body to reorient itself, leading to its unusual axial tilt of 120°.
 The buildup of nitrogen is due to Pluto's vast distance from the Sun.
 At the equator, temperatures can drop to -240 C, causing nitrogen to freeze as water would freeze on Earth.
-The same effect seen on Pluto would be observed on Earth were the Antarctic ice sheet is several times larger.
+The same polar wandering effect seen on Pluto would be observed on Earth were the Antarctic ice sheet several times larger.